Holocaust Martyrs' and Heroes' Remembrance Day 2014

 Since its inception, one of Yad Vashem's central missions has been the attempt to recover the name and personal story of each and every victim of the Shoah.
 While the Germans sought not only to destroy the Jews but also to obliterate any memory of them, The Shoah Victims’ Names Recovery Project realizes our moral imperative to remember each victim as a human being, and not merely a number.
 To learn more about the project click here.

 The entire online Names Database, where one may access the victims’ brief histories and, when available, photographs, and submit additional names, is available in English, Hebrew and Russian.
-Millions of victims’ names are still missing, it is incumbent upon us today, to recover them before the generation that remembers is no longer with us.
+Millions of victims’ names are still missing, and it is incumbent upon us today, to recover them before the generation that remembers is no longer with us.
 “Unto Every Person” ceremonies should be utilized to call upon members of your community to complete a “Page of Testimony” for each unregistered victim, or to volunteer to assist others with this urgent task.
-(See Attachment IV for further details).

 Recitation ceremony planning recommendations